Q: What is Naturopathic Medicine?

 A: Naturopathic doctors are trained at accredited, four-year, post-graduate, residential naturopathic medical programs.
 The training consists of comprehensive study of the conventional medical sciences, including anatomy, physiology, pathology, microbiology, immunology, clinical and physical diagnosis, laboratory diagnosis, cardiology, gastroenterology, gynecology, etc, as well as detailed study of a wide variety of natural therapies.

-Naturopathic physicians combine the wisdom of nature with the rigors of modern science.
+Naturopathic doctors combine the wisdom of nature with the rigors of modern science.
 Steeped in traditional healing methods, principles and practices, naturopathic medicine focuses on holistic, proactive prevention and comprehensive diagnosis and treatment.
-By using protocols that minimize the risk of harm, naturopathic physicians help facilitate the body’s inherent ability to restore and maintain optimal health.
-It is the naturopathic physician’s role to identify and remove barriers to good health by helping to create a healing internal and external environment.
+By using protocols that minimize the risk of harm, naturopathic doctors help facilitate the body’s inherent ability to restore and maintain optimal health.
+It is the naturopathic doctors role to identify and remove barriers to good health by helping to create a healing internal and external environment.

-Naturopathic physicians work in private practices, hospitals, clinics and community health centers.
+Naturopathic doctors work in private practices, hospitals, clinics and community health centers.
 NDs practice throughout the United States and Canada.
-Qualified naturopathic physicians undergo rigorous training before they become licensed healthcare practitioners.
+Qualified naturopathic doctors undergo rigorous training before they become licensed healthcare practitioners.
 Visit our Professional Education page to learn about naturopathic education.

 NDs treat all medical conditions and can provide both individual and family healthcare.
 Among the most common ailments they treat are allergies, chronic pain, digestive issues, hormonal imbalances, obesity, respiratory conditions, heart disease, fertility problems, menopause, adrenal fatigue, cancer, fibromyalgia and chronic fatigue syndrome.
 NDs can perform minor surgeries, such as removing cysts or stitching up superficial wounds.
 However, they do not practice major surgery.
 NDs are trained to utilize prescription drugs, although the emphasis of naturopathic medicine is the use of natural healing agents.
 Naturopathic doctors collaborate with other health practitioners, specialists and your MD, to provide you with the most comprehensive care possible.